-Successfully complete the Fundamental Skills and Concepts Validation Course with an 79.5% or better

-- 1. Complete a criminal background check (school will give you the information) - 2.
-Complete and submit Physical Exam, required immunizations, and TB testing - 3.
-Submit American Heart BLS CPR certificate. - 4.
+- 1. Successfully complete the Fundamental Skills and Concepts Validation Course with an 79.5% or better - 2.
+Complete a Criminal Background Check and Drug Test for purposes of participating in the Clinical placement. - 3.
+Complete and submit Physical Exam, required immunizations, and TB testing - 4.
+Submit American Heart BLS CPR certificate. - 5.
 Timely finalizing the registration process by submitting the required financial documents and/or tuition payments.